TomGosnik/FairEmbo-Project/Documentation/6. Use/Use.md

 # **Use**

-*I would like to provide important information to end-users on 'how to use my product'.*
+*I would like to provide important information to end-users on 'how to use the FAIREMBO Machine'.*

 ## **User videos**
 [Video presentation of the machine (in French)](https://youtu.be/ImHSvuk8Stc)